-Come take a stroll with us down a historical journey through the streets of Salem, Massachusetts.
+Come take a stroll with us down a historical journey through the streets of Salem.
 From the beginning, our past has been notoriously labeled from the Salem Witch Trials of 1692.
 With almost 400 years behind us, "The Witch City" has lots of wicked stories to tell.

 Witch City Walking Tour's Offers four captivating tours: